 It turns out there’s a reason sugaring is so popular.
 Said to be traditional waxing’s cheaper, less painful sister, sugar waxing promises a 3-ingredient alternative to daily shaving.
-While the thought of ripping my hair out by the root doesn’t exactly excite me, not shaving my legs for a couple weeks totally does.
-So I looked fear in the face, gathered up the ingredients and gave it a whirl.
+While the thought of ripping my hair out by the root doesn’t exactly thrill me, not having to shave my legs for a couple of weeks totally does.
+So I went ahead and looked fear in the face, gathered up the ingredients, and gave it a whirl.

 How to Make Sugar Wax

 For those of us who’ve had a bad experience with waxing, sugaring can be a godsend.
-It’s made with just three ingredients—sugar, lemon juice, salt—so it’s free of skin-irritating chemicals and toxins, and it’s almost free to make it too!
+It’s made with just three ingredients—sugar, lemon juice, and salt—so it’s free of skin-irritating chemicals and toxins, and it’s almost free to make it too!

-And unlike regular wax, you let the sugar paste cool before applying, so it’s really not as scary as it seems because there’s zero chance of getting burned while you’re using it to remove the hair.
+And, unlike regular wax, you let the sugar paste cool before applying, so it’s really not as scary as it seems because there’s zero chance of getting burned while you’re using it to remove the hair.

 Now, I’m going to be completely honest.
 Making sugar wax is easy once you get the hang of it.
 But if you’ve never made it before, pick up an extra bag of sugar (or two) before you get started.

 If you don’t have a candy thermometer, don’t panic.
-Just be flexible and don’t expect perfection on the first go around.
-You want to pull the sugar off the burner as soon as it turns a light honey color because it will continue browning as it sits.
-If you overdo it on the first try, pour it in the trash and start over again.
+Just be flexible and don’t expect perfection on the first go-around.
+You want to pull the sugar off the burner as soon as it turns a light honey color because it will quickly continue browning as it sits.
+If you overdo it on the first try, pour it in the trash (carefully) and start over again.

 If you would like to see the process in action, here’s a video to get you started:

-Once the wax has cooled, scoop it out of the container and apply with a butter knife, popsicle stick or your hands.
+Once the wax has cooled, scoop it out of the container and apply it with a butter knife, popsicle stick, or your hands.
 You’ll want to apply a ¼ inch layer of wax in the direction of the hair and gently press it onto your skin.

-You can roll the wax between your hands and re-use it on different sections of skin until it’s no longer sticky.
+You can roll the wax between your palms and re-use it on different sections of skin until it’s no longer sticky.

 Sugar Waxing FAQs